richardschoen/howtostuff/installmariadbonibmi.md

 # Checking for active MariaDB server port

-From a 5250 session, run "NETSTAT *CNN" to verify the server is listening on port 3306.
+From a 5250 session, run the ***NETSTAT *CNN*** command to verify the server is listening on port 3306.
 You should see an entry for Local Port 3306 which tells you the server is listening for connections.
 ```
 --------------------------------------------------------------------------------
                         Work with IPv4 Connection Status